dknight/whoopee/2024-04-25 stylua-opinionated-code-formatter-for-lua.md

 ## Configuration

 Currently, I am happy with the default settings, except for line width.
-I prefer 80 or even 78-column width.
+I prefer 80 or even 78-column widths.
 Let's fix that.
 [Several options](https://github.com/JohnnyMorganz/StyLua?tab=readme-ov-file#options)
 can be adjusted.
 Let's `stylua.toml` somewhere on the system with the contents: